envoyproxy/gateway/docs/latest/design/client-traffic-policy.md

 * If the policy targets a resource but cannot attach to it, this information should be reflected in the Policy Status field using the `Conflicted=True` condition.
-* If multiple polices target the same resource, the oldest resource (based on creation timestamp) will attach to the Gateway Listeners, the others wont.
+* If multiple polices target the same resource, the oldest resource (based on creation timestamp) will attach to the Gateway Listeners, the others will not.
 * If Policy A has a `targetRef` that includes a `sectionName` i.e. it targets a specific Listener within a `Gateway` and Policy B has a `targetRef` that targets the same entire Gateway then